Generic programming: Delphi

 As with C#, methods and whole types can have one or more type parameters.
 In the example, TArray is a generic type (defined by the language) and MakeAtLeast a generic method.
 The available constraints are very similar to the available constraints in C#: any value type, any class, a specific class or interface, and a class with a parameterless constructor.
 Multiple constraints act as an additive union.

-In Free Pascal
+Free Pascal

 Free Pascal implemented generics in 2006 in version 2.2.0, before Delphi and with different syntax and semantics.
 However, since FPC version 2.6.0, the Delphi-style syntax is available when using the language mode {$mode Delphi}.
 Thus, Free Pascal code supports generics in either style.